 Max Planck Trialogues on the Law of Peace and War vol. II - The Applicability of International Humanitarian Law, 30-31 March 2017

-The MPIL announces the second workshop of the Max Planck Trialogues of the Law on Peace and War.
-The workshop will deal with the applicability of international humanitarian law (IHL).
-The workshop takes a holistic perspective and tackles the applicability in terms of its scope ratione materiae, personae, and temporis.
-The workshop will also address new forms of conflict such as hybrid war and deal with the applicable legal regimes (IHL & human rights) as well as their overlap and possible conflicts.
+The applicability of international humanitarian law (IHL) has been a contested issue for decades.
+However, generally accepted legal solutions have not been found.
+Recent events, such as the series of terror attacks affecting a number of countries or the increasing prominence of hybrid conflicts create further challenges for determining the scope of armed conflict.
+Against this background, the workshop will espouse a holistic perspective, tackling applicability in terms of its scope ratione materiae, personae, and temporis.
+The workshop will also address new forms of conflict such as hybrid war and deal with the applicable legal regimes (IHL & human rights), with their overlap and possible conflicts.

 Workshop: Self-defence against Non-state Actors

 On 4-5 November 2016 the MPIL hosted the first authors' workshop of the Max Planck Trialogues.
 The workshop addressed the timely topic of self-defence against non-state actors.

 The book series “Max Planck Trialogues on the Law of Peace and War” will offer a new approach to the law surrounding armed conflict and will make use of an innovative way of academic publishing.
 Published by Cambridge University Press, it will consist of volumes that are each co-authored by three scholars whose geographical, theoretical, and methodological background and outlook differs greatly.
 The authors will be asked to write around 80 pages on one and the same issue, approaching it from their own distinct perspective.
 The idea is to obtain a multi-perspective and discursive yet comprehensive account of a specific problem that highlights the current controversies and the diversity of approaches to that problem.